-The RTX51 and RTX166 Full RTOS supports CAN controllers with the included libraries.
-The CAN libraries are sold with the RTOS and support 11 and 29 bit identifiers.
+The RTX166 Full RTOS supports CAN controllers with the included libraries.
+The CAN libraries are sold with the RTOS and support11-(Basic 1.0 CAN) and 29-bit (Full 2.0B CAN) message identifiers.
 Keil 166 and 8051 C compilers interface with the RTOS and CAN libraries.
 Keil supports all CAN microcontrollers based on the Infineon C505C, C515C, C164-CI, and C167CR.
 Future CAN products based on these 8051 or C16x Families are easily supported due to the flexible Keil Compiler design.